WHAT A COSTLY ASSUMPTION!

 When Jesus was twelve years old, He went with His parents for the first time to Jerusalem for the feast of the Passover.

-At the end of the feast, while Jesus tarried behind in the temple, His parents went on in their journey without Him, and without them realizing that Jesus was not journeying with them.
-They supposed or assumed that Jesus was in the travelling company.
+At the end of the feast, while Jesus tarried behind in the temple, His parents went on their journey without Him and without them realizing that Jesus was not journeying with them.
+They supposed or assumed that Jesus was in the traveling company.

 43 When they had finished the days, as they returned, the Boy Jesus lingered behind in Jerusalem.
 And Joseph and His mother did not know it;

 44 but supposing Him to have been in the company, they went a day’s journey, and sought Him among their relatives and acquaintances.

 Similarly, there are many people in the world today moving towards eternity without Jesus Christ and, sadly, without them knowing or realizing it, but supposing that Jesus Christ is with them.
 This is undoubtedly a very costly assumption!

 Surprisingly, for a whole day, Jesus’ parents were so much engrossed and engulfed with other people and activities that they did not realize that Jesus was not traveling with them.

 You can be wholly devoted to vain religious activities, rules, rites, or rituals yet have no intimate, loving, and eternal relationship with God through faith in the Lord Jesus Christ.

 It is also quite possible to be so engrossed or preoccupied with working for the Lord to the extent that you no longer have the time for beholding the Lord’s glory in His Word and relishing the Lord’s presence in prayer (Luke 10:38-42).